KazzK94/glitchlink/README.md

 ## Profile
 The profile route (/profile) is a protected route via middleware.
 If user is not logged in, this will redirect to /login.
-As for the profile page's content... well, yeah, that's not implemented properly yet.
-We're using /profile to store links to functionalities that don't have their place yet.
+It contains the user's Video Games, Posts and Friends.

 ## Games
-The games section (/games) shows a list of games, and a search bar to find the games you want.
+The games section (/games) shows a list of games (obtained from an external API), and a search bar to find the games you want.
-If the user is logged in, hovering over a GameCard will show a button to "Add to my games".
-However, this behavior is not implemented yet (see "Implementing Soon" for more info).
+If the user is logged in, hovering over a GameCard shows a button to "Add to my collection".

+## Admin Panel
+This panel was created for testing purposes only, but it's open for anyone to see at /admin.
+Yes, anyone can play admin in GlitchLink right now.
+However, this is not being maintained for now.

 # Implementing soon

-## Add Games to User's Collection
+## Control Owned Games
-As for now, Games are retrieved from an external API.
-However, we want to also have our own table in our database with the game's reference, so we can have a db relation between User and Game.
-We will implement this relation first, and then we will make it so when a user clicks on the button, the system checks if the game is stored in our database.
-If it isn't, it stores it.
-After that, the User and the Game will be linked using Prisma (relation many-to-many).

-## Profile (a little more decent)
-The profile will now show the user's Name (with the profile's stored color), as well as the games they added to their profile.
-It will also have an option to edit the User's information, such as the username, name and color.

-## Users Privileges and Status
-We will add a privilege level to users in the database (user, mod, admin...).
-We will also add a status to user accounts (pending, active, banned, disabled...).
+When browsing games, the owned games still show the button "Add to my collection".
+We will replace this button with something that indicates that you already own that game, and an option to remove it from your collection.

+## Other users' profiles
+We want to use the same template we have for the logged user to show the information of other users too.
+Of course the options will be different than the ones showed for the logged user.